 Land of hope

 A case very close to our heart is Land of Hope founded by Anja Ringgren Lovén.
 It is voluntary non-profit organization fighting for children's rights, especially focusing on putting an end to the accusations of witchcraft particularly directed at children in Nigeria.
 Modström has since 2014 sponsored a Child Development Officer and a Nurse to the Land of Hope orphanage in Nigeria.
-For every season we design a special charity style and donate the profit to Land of Hope.

 As stated in Modström's Supplier Code of Conduct, we have a clear stance, when it comes to the working conditions of the employees at our suppliers and subcontractors' factories.
 We do not tolerate any form of forced labour or child labour and all employees are entitled to a safe and healthy environment.
 We strive to ensure that all of our garments are produced under proper conditions, and inform and guide our suppliers and subcontractors on our values and principles.
 We have great trust in our suppliers, and wish to build up long-lasting work relationships.